ronanscripts/Links/README.md

 # Links
-A Django site im making to display links i think are cool
+This is a Django site im making to dynamically display links to webpages i think are cool.
+This is mainly for personal practice.